kuldeepJadhav/steroids/_posts/steroids-js/2014-05-14-access-preloaded-webviews.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/4-app-architecture/contents/94-accessing-preloaded-webviews-from-different-parts-of-your-app).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/4-app-architecture/contents/94-accessing-preloaded-webviews-from-different-parts-of-your-app).